-Montgomery County Housing Authority is a public housing agency in Norristown, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 19th, 2019, Montgomery County Housing Authority has 1 waiting lists that are open now or opening soon.
+Montgomery County Housing Authority is a public housing agency in Norristown, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 20th, 2019, Montgomery County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Montgomery County Housing Authority serves Montgomery County.